Inheritance Welfare Liberals — The Effluent of Generational Wealth and Privilege

 Because they have little genuine sense of self-reliance and are dependent on the labors of others, they identify with and become outspoken advocates for the dependence of others.
-They are the primary benefactors of today’s Socialist Democrat Party, which is devolving into a socialist party as it attracts ever-greater legions of “useful idiots.”
+They are the primary benefactors of today’s Democrat Party, which is devolving into a socialist party as it attracts ever-greater legions of “useful idiots.”
 All the Left has to offer is fear, anger, hate, and division.

 I should note that generational welfare-inheritance influencers are not always leftist protagonists.
 Some also form the core of establishment Republicans.
 The common denominator between wealthy leftists and establishment Republicans is that both groups are very disconnected from the bedrock grassroots Americans upon whom they’re utterly dependent for their existence.

 John Adams’s wisdom on Liberty has been timeless and enduring, but his optimistic assertion about sequential generational beneficiaries of what was earned by previous generations has proven to be deeply flawed.

 Finally, as it relates to the inheritance of Liberty, this just-past Memorial Day, I offered some advice to those who genuinely want to demonstrate their gratitude to all who gave the last full measure and paid the highest price for their Liberty, and those who, likewise, want to thank active duty and veteran military service personnel for the freedom they have, and continue to defend, at great cost.